 All about upside down cakes

-The topping is super important for upside down cakes, and I’ve improved mine since first creating this recipe.
+The topping is crucial for upside down cakes, and I’ve improved mine since first creating this recipe.
 I use a lot of juice in the caramel which intensifies the pineapple flavor in this cake even more.
-The topping does need to cook down a little longer when compared with other recipes, but you’ll see that the effort is totally worth it when you flip your cake and see the shiny, gooey caramel topping on your cake.
+The topping does need to cook down a little longer when compared with other recipes, but you’ll see that the effort is totally worth it when you flip your cake and see the shiny, gooey caramel topping.
 Make sure you take the time to thicken your topping or your cake may overflow in the oven.

 If you like this recipe, try my Sourdough Orange Upside Down Cake recipe or the Pina Colada Upside Down Cake variation with pineapples and coconut from my cookbook, Sourdough Every Day.